gbdev/pandocs/content/SGB_Functions.md

 ### Normal Monochrome Games

-Any gameboy games which have been designed for normal monochrome handheld gameboys will work with the SGB hardware as well.
+Any Game Boy games which have been designed for normal monochrome handheld gameboys will work with the SGB hardware as well.
 The SGB will apply a four color palette to these games by replacing the normal four grayshades.
 The 160x144 pixel gamescreen is displayed in the middle of